Renaldas0/A-Z_designers/README.md

   - Account information for shipping can be saved by users in their profile page (bug in saving this information with checkout form explained in bugs section)
   - Profile information will fill in the checkout form with existing info.

+ **Reviews**
+  - The option to leave a review displays a text that a user must first log in to an account to leave a review and when clicked on will redirect to the login form
+  - All reviews can still be read by the anonymous user **Checkout**
+  - Checkout information will not be saved as there is no way of tracking the user making a purchase **Wishlist**
+  - Wishlist is not accessible as it only displays in the menu to logged in users
+  -

 - **Admin Features**
   - Access to the admin panel where all users, profiles and orders can be seen and managed
   - Adding of new products and users in the admin panel